The importance of space for the security of society and military activities

 Satellite positioning refers to global positioning that relies on a local or globally comprehensive satellite system.
 A Global Navigation Satellite System (abbreviated as GNSS) refers to any satellite constellation that provides global positioning, navigation and timing services.
 The United States has GPS, Russia has Glonass, Europe has Galileo and China has BeiDou.

 Satellite maintenance can extend the life of satellites.
 Some satellites have had to be taken out of service because they have run out of fuel to adjust their positions.
 In the future, satellite maintenance will be able to supply additional fuel and even make simple repairs.
-There are also plans to move satellites from one orbit to another.
+There are also plans for satellites to move satellites from one orbit to another.
 Such plans could involve the collecting of space debris and dispatching it for destruction in the Earth’s atmosphere.

 Research satellites are used to study space and the objects therein.
-On the other hand, Earth exploration satellites are specialised remote sensing satellites that are used to measure the Earth’s magnetic field, changes in gravity and electromagnetic phenomena in near space, for example.
+On the other hand, Earth exploration satellites are specialised remote mapping satellites that are used to measure the Earth’s magnetic field, changes in gravity and electromagnetic phenomena in near space, for example.
 Finland has four satellites on such research missions: Aalto-1, Suomi 100, Sunstorm and Foresail-1.

 Small satellites are used to test technologies that will later be used in larger satellites.